Onboarding your dedicated instance + AWS PrivateLink

 ## Step 3: Connect to the Unstructured Platform

-Once your dedicated instance is provisioned, establish private connectivity from your environment so your users can access the platform UI and API.
+Once your dedicated instance is provisioned, establish private connectivity from your environment so your users can access Pipelines and the API.

 ### Information exchange